 Jeremy Wolfenden was the son of Lord Wolfenden, an academic who chaired the Home Office committee that recommended the decriminalisation of homosexuality in Britain.
 Jeremy was an academic prodigy at Eton and Oxford, where he won a prize fellowship at All Souls.
 He was also a prodigious drinker and — at a time when it was still illegal — openly and promiscuously gay.
 He was easily bored and decided to throw in academia to work as a newspaper reporter.
 He found himself in Moscow for the Daily Telegraph.
 He was set up in a gay honey-trap by the KGB, caught and blackmailed by them..
 He married a mother’s help in Moscow who worked for the MI6 head of station, Ruari Chisolm, whose wife, Janet, had helped smuggle out secrets from the West’s greatest spy, Oleg Penkovsky.
 Wolfenden died in Washington, where he was next posted.
 It was thought that he had been murdered by the CIA, but Faulks established that, at the age of 31, he had drunk himself to death.

-‘It was in some ways an odd book for me to write,’ said Faulks, ‘because I have such mixed feelings about biography.
-But as I wrote, I found odd connections between the three – circumstantial and thematic.
+‘It was in some ways an odd book for me to write,’ said Faulks, ‘but after Birdsong I found I had no pressing ideas for fiction.
+Then in the course of writing and researching, I found odd connections between the three – both circumstantial and thematic.
 I saw that since they came from different parts of the century I could smuggle in an oblique portrait of England and how it had changed in the 20th century.’